 While comprehensive data on gender inequities in pay wasn't collected until 1950, research shows women were earning a mere 30 cents per dollar compared to men during America's early years, when its economy was largely driven by agriculture.
-During the Industrial Revolution (1820 to 1850) women fared better, netting 50 percent of the wages men took home; by the early 20th century, that rate inched up to 56 percent (i.e. women earned 56 cents for every dollar men earned).
+During the Industrial Revolution (1820 to 1850) women fared better, netting 50 percent of the wages men took home; by the early 20th century, that rate inched up to 56 percent (i.e., women earned 56 cents for every dollar men earned).

 Economists say one-third to one-half of the gender pay gap may be explained by differences in education, experience and the number of hours worked.
 But the reason for the remainder is a bit of a mystery, although many say it's due to gender discrimination.
-To put the pay gap in perspective, consider this: In 2011, a typical 25-year-old woman employed full-time earned $5,000 less per year than her male counterpart.
-If that gap persists until those employees hit age 65, she would have lost out on more than $430,000 compared to the man, an astonishing figure.
+To put the pay gap in perspective, consider this: In 2019, a typical 25-year-old woman employed full-time earned $5,000 less per year than her male counterpart.
+If that gap persists until those employees hit age 65, she would have lost out on more than $406,000 compared to the man, an astonishing figure.